What is a Credit Counseling Agency?

 You need to bring your pay stubs, loan information (including the contact information for your creditors) and credit-card statements.
 You may also need to fill out a budget form that provides information of where you are spending your money so your counselor has a clear picture of your financial situation.

 What Type of Solution Can You Expect?

-- Make sure you reset your payment schedule with your creditor if you are going to pay them once a month so not to incur late charges and fees.
+- Make sure you reset your payment schedule with your creditor if you are going to pay them once a month so you will not incur late charges and fees.

 - Make sure your creditors have accepted you for a debt-management plan before you stop paying your bills.

 What Can You Do if You are Not Satisfied with Your Agency?

 If you are unsatisfied with the service provided by your credit counseling agency you can transfer to a new one by setting up a new debt management plan.
 It is important that you notify your creditors that you are switching credit counselors and that you need their approval of the new debt management plan.

 The Maryland Division of Financial Regulation is the primary regulator for consumer credit counseling agencies.
 The Division provides a forum for the resolution of consumer complaints concerning questionable credit practices involving businesses that it regulates, and also participates in consumer education and community outreach programs.

 The Commissioner of Financial Regulations investigates complaints involving credit-counseling agencies.
 Complaints serviced by the Commissioner's office are from Maryland residents only.
 A complaint must be in writing, and must include the complainant's name, address and telephone number and a brief but accurate explanation of the problem and advise us of your desired result.
 Also include any documentation to support your complaint that will help the agency to more quickly resolve the complaint, but please do not send original documents only send copies.
 Complaints usually take about 30 days to resolve.